Please note that the copy function is not enabled for this field.

 Key inclusion criteria

-Practice inclusion criteria: The practice employs at least 3 GPs and at least 2 GPs from the practice are willing to participate; the practice has at least 3,000 active patients; and the practice can accommodate a trial MSK clinician to coordinate patient treatment.
+Practice inclusion criteria: At least 1 GP from the practice is willing to participate; and the practice can accommodate a trial MSK clinician to coordinate patient treatment.

 GP inclusion criteria: GP works in an eligible practice and the GP is willing for their practice to be randomised to the intervention or usual care arm.